-We’ve featured a lot of stuff recently about bad clients and dealing with them, but is there a way to get good, or even better clients?
+In the past we have featured a lot of stuff about bad clients and dealing with them, but is there a way to get good, or even better clients?
 Well there are no guarantees that your next client isn’t going to be a nightmare, but here are 5 ways you might want to consider to attract great clients.

 Good clients don’t appear by accident, it is down to us to find them.
 So get trusted partners who can recommend clients to you; yes you read that right - make it your job to find the good clients.